 Here are five reasons why you should consider heading to Portugal in winter.

-You'll Get a Dose of Winter Sunshine
+Get a Dose of Winter Sunshine

 Unlike much of the rest of Europe, most of Portugal doesn’t suffer from grey skies or freezing temperatures in the middle of winter.
 While it regularly snows in the interior of the country, Portugal’s long Atlantic coastline often sees sunshine and blue skies at that time of year, especially in the south.